nadiahylary/nadiahylary/README.md

 - 💬 Ask me about java and spring boot development
 - 📫 How to reach me: [linkedIn](https://www.linkedin.com/in/nadia-hylary-455889182/) or [email](mail.to/nadia.hylary@esprit.tn)
 - 😄 Pronouns: her/she
-- ⚡ Fun fact: I have multiple passions and I speak 3 languages (english, français and espagnol) and I'm learning German
+- ⚡ Fun fact: I have multiple passions
 - 😇 Quote that best describes me:
 >Do what is right, not what is easy.
 To yourself, you should always remain true.